Princeton Composition Ph.D. Portfolio

 Amateur Geology (for string trio)

 Amateur Geology started as an attempt to reconcile with the violin’s E string.
 It always scared me as a tuba player.
 The piece starts with a sort of battle between the violin’s open string and the 5th harmonic of the viola’s low C – a reference to a common tuning problem in string chamber music.
 The audio above will start at the chorale section at 4’11”.
 This is rehearsal G on page 5 in the score.
-This section continues through page 6, or 7’04”.
+This section continues through 7’04”.

 Normalization of Deviance